ninabarzh/broomstick/content/posts/zero-sum-game.md

 Let us begin with the game’s structure.
 [The Capitol]({{< relref "posts/hunger-games/#the-capitol-where-the-party-never-ends-and-accountability-never-begins" >}})
-hoards everything—resources, weapons, even the narrative—while the districts are left to starve, scrabble, and applaud their own destruction.
+hoards everything, resources, weapons, even the narrative, while the districts are left to starve, scrabble, and applaud their own destruction.
 Violence becomes theatre.
 Public punishment becomes prime-time entertainment.
 And the tributes?
 They are not merely victims; they are trained collaborators.
 Career tributes emerge as the privileged enforcers of the system that will eventually discard them.

 The parallels are not exactly subtle.
-[Gaza is District 14 in all but name]({{< relref "posts/hunger-games/#district-14---gaza-and-the-occupied-territories" >}})—boxed in, bombed out, and reduced to a siege economy.
+[Gaza is District 14 in all but name]({{< relref "posts/hunger-games/#district-14---gaza-and-the-occupied-territories" >}}), boxed in, bombed out, and reduced to a siege economy.
 Every airstrike becomes a viral video.
 Human suffering is edited down into clips suitable for dinner-time viewing.
 Ukraine, meanwhile, has become a heavily armed tribute, sacrificed on the altar of geopolitical spectacle.
 Whether the profits flow to Washington, Brussels, or Moscow hardly matters; the dead are always local.